Score2Instruct: Scaling Up Video Quality-Centric Instructions via Automated Dimension Scoring: Details of the S2I-Bench

 \subsection{Zero-shot Performances of Proprietary Models}

 We further test the zero-shot performances of three closed-source in Tab.\ref{tab:LMMs+}, including GPT-4o \cite{gpt4o}, GPT-4o-mini \cite{gpt4omini}, and Gemini-1.5 Pro \cite{gemini1.5pro}.
-The closed-source models outperform the open-source baseline models in Tab.\ref{tab:description}.
-Still, the S2I-tuned models Tab.\ref{tab:description} remain superior, showing the efficacy of our method.
+The closed-source models outperform the open-source baseline models in \textit{Tab.2 of the manuscript}.
+Still, the S2I-tuned models in \textit{Tab.2 of the manuscript} remain superior, showing the efficacy of our method.